DilkiHansapani/Stock-Management-System/README.md

 # Stock Management System

 ## Overview
-The **Stock Management System** is a comprehensive solution to manage inventory, pricing, product categories, and seller materials.
+The **Stock Management System** is a comprehensive solution to manage inventory, pricing, product categories, materials and sellers.
 This system allows businesses to add and manage products, their categories, sellers, materials, and pricing to ensure smooth and efficient inventory management.

 The system is designed with a modular architecture, consisting of a backend, frontend, and database, all of which are containerized using Docker for easy deployment.

 ## Features
 - **Inventory Management**: Add, update, and remove products from your inventory.
+- **Seller Management**: Add and manage sellers who sell invenotories.
 - **Pricing Management**: Set and manage pricing for items in your inventory.
 - **Product Categories**: Organize products into various categories for easy navigation.
 - **Materials**: Add and manage materials that sellers can offer within the system.